algbio/themisto/README.md

 make
 ```

-This builds the tests to build/bin/themisto_tests
+This builds the tests to `build/bin/themisto_tests`.
+The test executable must be ran at the root of the repository, or otherwise it wont find the test input files at `example_input`.

 # License